LCamel/MPC-Notes/story-en-US.md

 ```
 TBot: Your observations are very insightful!
 When we get the input labels for two wires, we must be able to calculate the correct and unique output label.
 All other output labels must be hidden.

-TBot: Bob, can you be the Evaluator again and calculate (?
+Bob, can you be the Evaluator again and calculate (?
 AND 1) XOR (?
 OR 0)?

-Bob: Are these two "?"
+Bob: Are these "?"
 Alice's inputs?

 TBot: Yes.
 Alice will send you her two inputs using labels.
 And 1 and 0 are your two inputs.